FLOIP/expression-parser/README.md

 The included `makefile` should be used to build the parsers:

 `make`, the default task, will build the js and php PEG parsers using `docker` for the environment by default.
-You can set the environment variable ENV to nil to skip using docker -- e.g. `make ENV=`
+You can set the environment variable USE_DOCKER to anything but 'true' to skip using docker -- e.g. `make USE_DOCKER=false`

 Tests via phpunit are included in `/tests` and should be run with `make test` These tests will ensure compatibility with Laravel 5.1 and 5.8.
 These tests will ensure compatibility with PHP 5.5 and PHP 7.2.
+These tests are run automatically when a push is made to bitbucket.

 # Releasing
 1. Always rebuild the parsers and run the evaluator tests